TheDataMine/the-examples-book/README.md

 - [2020 poster symposium](https://datamine.purdue.edu/symposium/welcome2020.html)
 - [Our team](https://datamine.purdue.edu/about/welcome.html)

-## Contributions
+## Contribution

 Thank you for those that have already contributed.
 If you have an ignored issue or pull request, please know we _are_ going to get to it and we really appreciate your patience.

-[Here](https://the-examples-book.com/book/0.1.0/how-to-contribute) is our guide on how to contribute.
+[Here](https://the-examples-book.com/book/how-to-contribute) is our guide on how to contribute.
 Please feel free to start a [discussion](https://github.com/TheDataMine/the-examples-book/discussions) or open up an [issue](https://github.com/TheDataMine/the-examples-book/issues).

 ## Build